France braces for huge strikes over Macron pension reforms | DW | 05.12.2019

 Macron also wants to implement a "universal" retirement system, which was one his major campaign promises.
 But labor unions say the proposed reforms would effectively require millions of private-sector workers to work beyond the legal retirement age of 62 in order to receive the full pension.

-The French leader, however, wants to set the tone for the second half of his mandate, as he plans to announce more difficult reforms in the coming months.
+The French leader wants to set the tone for the second half of his mandate, as he plans to announce more difficult reforms in the coming months.

 "What we've got to do is shut the economy down," Christian Grolier, a senior official from the hard-left Force Ouvriere union, told Reuters news agency.
 "People are spoiling for a fight."